Australian states and territories have different levels of restrictions to contain Covid-19.

-Yes, hairdressers, barbers, nail waxing, tanning and beauty salons, tattoo and massage parlours have reopened across the country, provided businesses meet density limits, and in South Australia service providers wear a mask.
+Yes, hairdressers, barbers, nail waxing, tanning and beauty salons, tattoo and massage parlours have reopened across the country.
+Businesses must meet density limits, and, in South Australia, service providers must wear a mask.
 In Victoria, masks are strongly recommended for both the client and the person providing the service.

 What about cinemas, entertainment venues, museums, libraries and open houses?

-New South Wales: museums, galleries and libraries, National Trust and Historic Houses Trust properties are allowed to reopen as long as 4 sq m is allowed for each person and they have a Covid safety plan.
-For large venues attendance to a ticketed event with allocated seating must not exceed 25% of capacity or 10,000.
-The total number in a major recreational facility hosting a non-ticketed or non-seated event must not exceed one person per 4 sq m (excluding staff) with no maximum capacity.
+New South Wales: museums, galleries and libraries, National Trust and Historic Houses Trust properties are open to guests, as long as 4 sq m is allowed per person and they have a Covid-19 safety plan.
+For large venues attendance to a ticketed event with allocated seating must not exceed 50% of capacity.
+The total number of people in a major recreational facility hosting a non-ticketed or non-seated event must not exceed one person per 4 square m (excluding staff) with no maximum capacity.

 Victoria: entertainment and cultural venues such as music venues, museums, indoor and outdoor cinemas, and the casino are open, subject to capacity restrictions.
 Night clubs are also able to reopen.
-Brothels and strip clubs are shut.
-Libraries and community venues can hold up to 20 a venue.
+Brothels and strip clubs have reopened, but must have Covid-safe plans in place and follow strict patron limits.

-South Australia: venues are open, but density requirements must be observed, with a maximum of one person per 4 sq m allowed at cinemas, theatres, concert venues, zoos, galleries, museums and historic sites.
+South Australia: venues are open, but density requirements must be observed, with a maximum of one person per 2 sq metres allowed at cinemas, theatres, concert venues, zoos, galleries, museums and historic sites.

-Northern Territory: public libraries, art galleries, museums, zoos, cinemas and theatres, music halls, nightclubs, amusement parks, community centres, stadiums, sporting facility and similar entertainment venues can open.
+Northern Territory: public libraries, art galleries, museums, zoos, cinemas and theatres, music halls, nightclubs, amusement parks, community centres, stadiums, sporting facility and similar entertainment venues are open.

-ACT: up to 100 people allowed at cinemas and movie theatres, indoor amusement centres, arcades, outdoor and indoor play centres, betting agencies, outdoor amusements and attractions, community and youth centres, galleries, museums, national institutions, libraries historic sites and zoos can sell seated (when applicable) tickets at no more than 50% of capacity of each venue.
+ACT: movie theatres, indoor amusement centres, arcades, outdoor and indoor play centres, betting agencies, outdoor amusements and attractions, community and youth centres, galleries, museums, national institutions, libraries historic sites and zoos can sell seated (when applicable) tickets at no more than 50% of capacity of each venue.
 There can only be one person per 2 sq metres throughout the venue as long as the venue has the Check In CBR app.

 Can I go to the gym?
 What else can I do for exercise?

-New South Wales: gyms, fitness centres and studios (such as dance studios) may open for up to 20 a class.
+New South Wales: gyms, fitness centres and studios (such as dance studios) may open for up to 30 a class.
 The total in a facility must not exceed one person in 4 sq metres, excluding staff.
 Outside of greater Sydney, gym classes can have up to 50 participants.
 Indoor pools and saunas have also reopened subject to the one person per 4 sq metre rule in greater Sydney and one person per 2 sq metre rule in regional NSW.
-Community sporting competitions and training can go ahead as long as the number in a facility does not exceed one person every 4 sq m, excluding staff, to a maximum of 500.
+Community sporting competitions and training can go ahead as long as the number in a facility does not exceed one person every 4 sq metres, excluding staff, to a maximum of 500.
 You can use outdoor gym equipment in public, with caution, and enjoy activities such as fishing, hunting and boating.

-Queensland: yes, gyms, health clubs, yoga studios and community sports clubs can open for up to one person per 2 sq metres.
+Queensland: gyms, health clubs, yoga studios and community sports clubs can open for up to one person per 2 sq metres.
 People can gather outside (capped at 20 people in greater Brisbane), play non-contact sport and participate in outdoor group training and boot camps with physical distancing.
 Parks, playgrounds, skateparks and pools are open with physical distancing rules.

 Western Australia: gyms and indoor sporting venues, in addition to playgrounds, skate parks and outdoor recreational facilities are closed in the Perth, Peel and south-west regions.
 Residents in these regions may exercise within their neighbourhood, but only with one other person and only for one hour per day.
-Elsewhere in WA, gyms, health clubs, and indoor sports centres can reopen for up to one person per two square metres.
+Elsewhere in WA, gyms, health clubs, and indoor sports centres can reopen for up to one person per 2 sq metres.
 Gyms can operate unstaffed but must undergo regular cleaning.
-Contact sport and training can also recommence, and playgrounds, outdoor gym equipment and skate parks can be used.
+Contact sport and training has recommenced, and playgrounds, outdoor gym equipment and skate parks can be used.